 Our curriculum has been designed to accelerate your exposure to the area of psychiatry that most psychiatrists ultimately pursue.
 We designed our program to best reflect how most psychiatrists practice.
 Almost all psychiatrists practice some aspect of outpatient psychiatry.
-We have set up the curriculum to begin outpatient exposure in the first year and provide intensive outpatient psychiatric training at 50% time during both the second and third year of training.
+We have set up the curriculum to begin outpatient exposure in the second year and provide intensive outpatient psychiatric training during third year of training.

 Our program strives to teach residents to integrate both the psychopharmacological and psychotherapeutic paradigms in the assessment and care of people that require psychiatric treatment.
 We have numerous attending psychiatrists whose focus is to provide onsite supervision to our residents.
 We also have an extensive curriculum with countless seminars and courses that the residents attend throughout their training in our program.

 Residents in our program are educated in a department with a strong academic environment.
 All of our residents are trained in research design and in the interpretation of the psychiatric literature and have the opportunity to pursue numerous research opportunities available in the department.
 Our research faculty have been investigators in numerous research projects funded by NIMH, other federal grantors, private industry and collaborative grants with cooperative institutions (i.e., Stroger Hospital).
 Topics from those funded studies are quite diverse and include randomized trials with novel interventions in the treatment of depression, panic disorder, bipolar disorder, schizophrenia and schizoaffective disorder.